kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Why Frameworks Matter

-AI adoption is not random.
+AI adoption is not random
-Organizations mature in patterns.
+Organizations mature in patterns
 Frameworks describe those patterns — so leaders can assess progress and plan investment

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.